quangounet/TOPP/README.md

     ./configure

-To make the standalone version of the library:
+Then, either:

     make standalone

-For the full version:
+for the standalone verison, or:

     make full

-Both approaches compile a shared-object file TOPPbindings.so in the current folder.
+for the full version.
+Finally, install with:

+    sudo make install

 Notes on OpenRAVE integration
 -----------------------------